How many Cars Can Enter a Cargo Plane?

 The Boeing C17 Globemaster III is a genuinely iconic cargo aircraft.

-The vast cargo load these planes can carry is powered by four Pratt & Whitney F117-PW-100 turbofan engines.
+Four Pratt & Whitney F117-PW-100 turbofan engines power these planes, which can carry a vast cargo load.
 Each produces 40,400 pounds of thrust, allowing the Globemaster to take its enormous wingspan of 169 feet (51.5 meters) into the air!

 5) Antonov An 124 Ruslan